by Collyn Rivers

 The home builder doesn’t normally supply the washing machine, but if you buy an apartment that includes prestige fittings the developer warranties those fittings (even if the manufacturer of those fittings may do also).

-The buyer doesn’t select the chassis and the veneer, and the other parts used to make the travel trailer.
+The buyer doesn’t select the chassis and the veneer, and the other parts used to make the caravan.
 The buyer buys a complete product assembled by the manufacturer.
 The concept that the manufacturer, who can choose what chassis, and fridge, and cladding etc to purchase and has contractual arrangements with the suppliers of those products, does not warranty those products is clearly not tenable.

 Who is responsible?